haklein/Powder-O-Matic/README.md

 The default values are set up for grain.

-The KY-040 is evaluated by attaching a pin interrupt to the CLK signal (rotaryIsr()) The Stepper A is being turned via a timer interrupt (timer 5).
-Speed is adjusted by the microsteps() function of the TMC2208Stepper library.
+The KY-040 is evaluated by attaching a pin interrupt to the CLK signal (rotaryIsr()) The Stepper A is being turned via UART commands.
+Stepper B uses the AccelStep library.